-What is Mull like in the winter and what is there to see?
-Whether it is aspiring for adventure or searching for solitude, the Isle of Mull has something for everyone.
-I am going to share with you some of my memorable adventures and encounters that I’ve had on Mull during the winter season…
+What is it like on Mull in winter and what is there to see?
+Whether aspiring for adventure or searching for solitude, the Isle of Mull has something for everyone.
+I am going to share with you some of my memorable adventures and encounters that I’ve had on Mull in winter…

 A time travelling geo-adventure!

 I’ve always been curious about the origin of our landscapes and the rocks themselves.
 Observing the magnificent, diverse topography on Mull can inspire a life-long interest in the subject of geology and severely enhance any outdoor adventure of the natural world.